evmts/tevm-monorepo/vm/api/docs/modules.md

 Ƭ **ContractParams**\<`TAbi`, `TFunctionName`\>: `EncodeFunctionDataParameters`\<`TAbi`, `TFunctionName`\> & [`BaseCallParams`](modules.md#basecallparams) & \{ `to`: `Address`  }

-Tevm action to execute a call on a contract
+Tevm params to execute a call on a contract

 #### Type parameters